solokeys/solo1/README.md

 The SAM L11 is one of the best chips for this application in terms of security, when considering the NDA-free market.

+Solo can be trusted to be running the open source code.
 The firmware can be readout using a debugger to verify that a Solo is running the code posted publicly.
 The secret information is of course inaccessible.

 # How do I get one?